 This is not necessarily true, but perception is reality for the searcher.
 There are statistics that show a high portion of Internet searchers pass over the ads and go directly to the organic rankings.
 The doctors that work with us are typically found in the top 3 spots on Google and other search engines for hundreds of relevant terms.

 2. Facebook ads work very well at uncovering potential patients with a milder level of interest than the search engines.
-We can target people who have searched for certain conditions, injuries, etc. on Facebook.
+Target people who have searched for certain conditions, injuries, etc. on Facebook.
 Perhaps you’ve noticed that having a certain conversation near your smartphone will subject you to ads on Facebook that are related to that conversation.

 3. Bing ads bring well-qualified prospects to your website, too.
 The average age of a patient for regenerative treatment is older than for many other treatments.
 When older people buy computers, Bing is the default search engine and they don’t often change it.
 So, Google may have a significantly larger market share, but Bing may have an older user base.